johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-dlp-purview-configuration.md

 ## Step 1: Set up an Edge Management Service

-To successfully implement a Purview DLP policy that targets cloud apps, you must also set up an Edge Management Service that blocks non-compliant browsers.
+To successfully implement a Purview DLP policy that targets cloud apps, you must also set up an Edge Management Service that blocks noncompliant browsers.

 1. Go to the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/homepage).
 2. Sign in and select **Settings** > **Microsoft Edge**.